 Shane and I both had a week off together so on Monday, we started out DIY garden makeover.
 This is what it looked like before we started:

 We already had all the paints to do our makeover and had been sitting in our hall way for a few months.
 I used the £100 B&Q compensation gift card to buy them along with another little trick to save even more.
 B&Q offer a price promise, they will match the price of a product plus an extra 10% off if you can prove that the same item available at a cheaper price within 10 miles.
+You can also sign up to the B&Q club and get £5 off a £30 spend too.

-I used my thrifty skills to find cheaper prices at local stores and got our £110 order price matched to just £67.99.
+I used my thrifty skills to find cheaper prices on items at local stores and got our £110 order price matched to just £67.99.
 I had paid online for our paints and stains and price match has to be done in store.
 I queried it when I collected my items and they refunded the £32.01 difference onto a gift card; I used that to buy a fire pit and some paint rollers.
 That meant all of those items cost us absolutely nothing!
 What is even better is the shed only cost us £160 in the first place thanks to a £100 voucher Shane got as a work incentive.

 We picked up some other bits and pieces at B&M to help keep costs down, luckily our local store has a huge garden centre section with lots of bargain materials.
 In total, the cost of all of the materials (excluding the shed and firepit) should have been around £220.
 That’s paints, stains, brushes, rollers, patio cleaner, gravel lights, and few little accessories.
 I think that is an amazing price for such a huge transformation.
 Of course we spent less thanks to our B&Q gift card.